datanav/docs/technical/webcrm-superoffice.rst

      - N/A

-WebCRM Quotationline to Superoffice Quoteline
+WebCRM Quotationline to SuperOffice Quoteline
 ---------------------------------------------
-Every WebCRM Quotationline will be synchronized with a Superoffice Quoteline.
+Every WebCRM Quotationline will be synchronized with a SuperOffice Quoteline.

-Once a link between a WebCRM Quotationline and a Superoffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Quotationline and a SuperOffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a WebCRM Quotationline and a Superoffice Quoteline:
+The following properties are synchronized between a WebCRM Quotationline and a SuperOffice Quoteline:

 .. list-table::
    :header-rows: 1

    * - WebCRM Quotationline Property
-     - Superoffice Quoteline Property
+     - SuperOffice Quoteline Property
-     - Superoffice Data Type
+     - SuperOffice Data Type